locationtech/geogig/doc/manual/source/start/tutorial.rst

 Initialization
 --------------

-First, we must create a new repository.
-Create a new folder to contain the repository, and extract the data zip into that directory.
+We must create a new repository.
+Create a new folder to contain the repository and extract the data zip into that directory.
 Initialize the GeoGig repository by typing:

 .. code-block:: console